UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_18.md

 Notes:

-So now when we are sorting our columns into their respective feature types, we need to separate
+So now when we are separating our columns into their respective feature types.

 ---